Dolybim/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script adds execute permission to all subdirectories
+This script creates a directory and adds permissions to it